Suriname entry requirements for Morocco passport holders

 Arrive at Johan Adolf Pengel International Airport (PBM)

 After landing, follow signs to immigration.
-Present your passport with visa, return ticket, and accommodation proof if asked.
+Present your passport with the e-visa, return ticket, and accommodation proof if asked.
 The officer will stamp you in.
 The process usually takes 10–20 minutes.

 Download Suriname Entry Checklist